Chapter 28 BWV 91 Gelobet seist du, Jesu Christ

 But the singers play no part in expressing this idea, they represent the other aspect of Christ.
 Not once do they take up the dotted rhythms.
 They are preoccupied with the lowly, pauper aspects of His life and their repeated, dissonant suspensions express its poignancy.
 Christ's humility reflects and provides a model for our own and it contrasts strongly with the grandeur and joy of the Lord and Saviour which Christmas traditionally celebrates.

-(Comparisons should be made between this and the second of the two duets in C 4 (chapter 42) constructed from a similar apposition of dotted rhythms and contrasting vocal lines, and also in Em).
+(Comparisons should be made between this and the second of the two duets in C 4 (chapter 42) constructed from a similar apposition of dotted rhythms and contrasting vocal lines, and also in the key of Em).

 Notable also are the singers' rising chromatic scales when describing Christ's semblance of lowliness which He assumed in order that we might achieve salvation (from bar 58).